Lopastudio/Lopastudio/README.md

-- 👋 Hi, I’m @Lopastudio
+- 👋 Hi, I’m Patrik
-- 👀 I’m interested in djing and programming in general
+- 👀 I’m interested in HAM Radio and programming.
-- 🌱 I’m currently learning c++ and c#
+- 🌱 I’m currently learning C#
-- 📫 You can reach to me using my website https://lopastudio.sk/
+- 📫 You can reach out to me using my website https://lopastudio.sk/